nalarkin/story-generator/README.md

 Rust has built in documentation features that create static HTML code.

-The command I used was `cargo doc --no-deps --target-dir ./docs `.
+The command I used was `cargo fmt;cargo doc --no-deps --target-dir ./docs `.

 ### How did you create the executable file?